 Website: Dharma Yoga

-Once you’re fully rejuvenated, why not stroll through luscious gardens that sit atop an old, elevated train line?
+If you’re exploring NYC alone, why not stroll through luscious gardens that sit atop an old, elevated train line?
 The High Line begins in New York’s famed Chelsea District.
-Initially, it was built so freight trains could move meat and produce down to the meatpacking district without disrupting traffic.
+Initially, it was built so that freight trains could move meat and produce down to the meatpacking district without disrupting traffic.

 After its heyday, it laid there abandoned for many years.
 There were plans to demolish the entire line but, instead, a local community group banded together and turned it into a beautiful green space right in the heart of Downtown Manhattan.